apache/jena-site/source/documentation/fuseki2/fuseki-security.md

 title: Security in Fuseki2
 ---

-Fuseki2 provides security by using  [Apache Shiro](http://shiro.apache.org/).
+Fuseki2 webapp provides security by using  [Apache Shiro](http://shiro.apache.org/).
 This is controlled by the configuration file `shiro.ini` located at `$FUSEKI_BASE/shiro.ini`.
 If not found, the server initializes with a default configuration.
 This can then be replaced or edited as required.
 An existing file